carterdbroom/carterdbroom/README.md

 # Carter Broom

-I'm in my first year at McMaster University studying Computer Science.
-I build coding projects that solve real life problems.
+I'm am a first year Computer Science student at McMaster University that has a passion for programming.
+The projects I make are made to help solve real life problems.

 ---